-'''

 SAVEBETA, LABEL=string, PLACE=string, SEQUENCE=sequencename;

-'''

-marks a location given by attribute PLACE in an expanded sequence sequence\name; at the next TWISS command execution, a BETAO block is saved at that location with the label given by the attribute LABEL.
-This is done only once; in order to get a new BETAO block at the same location in a subsequent TWISS command, the SAVEBETA command must be repeated.
-The content of the BETAO block can then be used in other commands, e.g. TWISS and MATCH.
+marks a location given by attribute PLACE in an expanded sequence "sequence\name"; at the next TWISS command execution, a beta0 block will be saved at that location with the label given by the attribute LABEL.
+This is done only once; in order to get a new beta0 block at the same location in a subsequent TWISS command, the SAVEBETA command must be repeated.
+The content of the beta0 block can then be used in other commands, e.g. TWISS and MATCH.